mrhatman26/YTDL-GUI/Readme.md

 I should probably fix that...

 To Do:\
--Add option to load cookies to allow for downloading of age restricted videos.\
--Add option to use custom yt-dl.exe in case the file is not in the PATH or cannot be found for some other reason.\
+-Add option to use custom yt-dl.exe in case the file is not in the PATH or cannot be found for some other reason.
--Make it so the program keeps the last directory selected when the user doesn't select one (As of now, it replaces the directory with a blank string).
+-Add option to select video format like with the audio format.